Beauvais: Air transport

-Beauvais–Tillé Airport, dating from the 1930s, lies in north of the city, in Tillé.
+Beauvais–Tillé Airport, dating from the 1930s, lies in the north of the city, in Tillé.
 It is used as a gateway to Paris by several low-cost carriers.
 Traffic growth is significant: in 1997, 200,000 passengers used it annually, but by 2006, it was more than 1.8 million.
 Airport usage increased by 40% a year on average between 2001 and 2005.
 The airport is mainly used for passenger traffic (only 2 to 3 flights involve freight each month) and serves 48 destinations.
+The nearest major airport is Paris's Charles de Gaulle Airport, which is located 73 km to the south east of Beauvais.
+The airport provides more domestic and international destinations.

+On 5 October 1930, the British airship R101 crashed just outside Beauvais on its maiden overseas voyage, killing 48 of the 54 people on board.

 Public transport

 Public transport in Beauvais is provided by Corolis (formerly The Urban Transport network of Beauvaisis Transports Urbains du Beauvaisis or TUB).
 The transit bus (commuter bus) network consists of 25 regular lines which serve Beauvais and its suburbs, including: